CapTen101/VLC-docs/docs/source/index.rst

       * :ref:`Tips and Tricks <tips_and_tricks>`: Jump right in with Tips and Tricks to become a VLC power user.

-      * :ref:`Add-ons <doc_user_interface>`: Find third-party software programs that can be added to VLC for additional features and abilities.

       * :ref:`How-to Guides <how_to_guides>`: Handy guides for using VLC.

+      * `Add-ons <https://addons.videolan.org>`_: Find third-party software programs that can be added to VLC for additional features and abilities.

 .. toctree::
    :maxdepth: 1